-Choosing the right punching bag is the key to improved workout performance and success.
-With so many options and sizes available it can be difficult to determine which punching bag is right for you.
-We’ll show you how to pick the right boxing equipment for home use.
+Choosing the right punching bag is the key to improved workout performance and success in your at-home boxing training.
+With so many options and sizes available, it can be difficult to determine which heavy bag is right for you, especially as a beginner boxer.
+We’ll show you how to pick the right boxing bag for at home use.

-Like other forms of workout equipment—punching bags come in all types of shapes and sizes.
+Punching bags come in all shapes and sizes.
 They each have their own pros and cons and the “best” one for you depends on your needs.
-The first thing you need to do is determine where your training space will be and what kind of bag is best for your space.
+The first thing you need to do is determine where your training space will be and what kind of boxing bag is best for your space.
 Here are some of the different options you can choose from:

 - Heavy bag